mohitNEC/VM/features/concise-representation.rst

 ---------------------------------------

 The concise GeoJSON representation of a single Entity is defined as a single GeoJSON Feature object as follows:
-• "type": shall be a supported GeoJSON geometry.
+ - "type": shall be a supported GeoJSON geometry.
-• "coordinates": shall be present.
+ - "coordinates": shall be present.

-- **Get entity in Nomalized Representation**
+1. **Nomalized Representation for GeoJSON**

 GET API: http://localhost:9090/ngsi-ld/v1/entities/smartcity:building:building1